 Advanced composites provide unique opportunities to create structural materials with added functionality e.g. for sensing, or self-repair, and new material architectures incorporating novel fibres and nanomaterials.
-Select from the options above for an overview of work undertaken in ACCIS under this theme.
+Select from the options below for an overview of work undertaken in ACCIS under this theme.

 With recent advances in nanotechnology, various nano-scaled materials are becoming increasingly available.
 Motivated by their unique properties, researches into the development of nanomaterials and their composites (so-called nanocomposites) with specific engineering applications are being actively pursued, these include: Carbon nanotube fibres and their nanocomposites (Dr. Rahatekar); Nanocomposites Coatings for CFRP Composites (Dr. H-X Peng); Nanofibres and nanocomposites for biomedical applications (Drs.
 Rahatekar and Su); Modelling and design of nanoinclusions (Prof. Scarpa); Clay nanocomposites (Dr. van Duijneveldt); Dispersion and macro-scale properties of nanocomposites (Prof. Geoff Allen).